mdribus/association-finder-hla/README.md

 - The \*_suggestive_variants.csv files contain the same information as the \*_FDR.csv files, except that they only include variants that had significant p-values before FDR correction and not-significant p-values after FDR correction.
 See the example file **Example_POP2_suggestive_variants.csv** in the /Summary directory.

 **3_factor_analysis_final.R**:
 - If factor analysis detects underlying structure in the data for both individual alleles & haplotypes and genotypes, \*_Grouping.csv and \*_Geno_Grouping.csv files will be produced.
-In this demo, you should see both of these files for the White population, but only the \*_Grouping.csv file for the Asian & Pacific Islander population.
+In this demo, you should see both of these files for POP2, but only the \*_Grouping.csv file for POP1.
 These files contain the HLA variant, group assignment, and loading score.
 See the example files **Example_POP2_Grouping.csv** and **Example_POP2_Geno_Grouping.csv** in the /Multi directory.
 - Scree plots are produced that correlate with the \*_Grouping.csv and \*_Geno_Grouping.csv files.
 See the example files **Example_POP2_2dig_PATscreeplot.png** and **Example_POP2_2dig_PATscreeplot.png** in the /Multi directory.

 **4_master_tables_final.R**: